obrienciaran/trumpSentiment/README.md

 Twint is an advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a user's followers, following, Tweets and more while evading most API limitations.
 More information below.

-Use scapeTweets.py to collect the latest 500 Tweets from Trump, clean them, and save them down in a .csv format.
+Use scrapeTweets.py to collect the latest 5000 Tweets from Trump, clean them, and save them down in a .csv format.
 Simple change the output path.

-Note:
+Note: trumpSentimentWordCloud.py is a standalone module used to generate the word cloud.
+It undergoes a different cleaning process than that in scrapeTweets.py and is used solely for the purposes of creating the word cloud.

-https://github.com/twintproject/twint
+Twint info and installation process: https://github.com/twintproject/twint

 Some code referenced from: